-- 45. The application site is not located in an area that is at risk of flooding from pluvial or fluvial sources, according to Environment Agency mapping data.
-In accordance with the Framework and the National Planning Practice Guidance (NPPG), the site should be drained on a separate system with foul water draining to the public sewer and surface water draining in the most sustainable way. - 46.
-The NPPG clearly outlines the hierarchy to be investigated by the developer when considering a surface water drainage strategy.
-As such the developer should consider the following drainage options in the following order of priority: - into the ground (infiltration): - to a surface water body; - to a surface water sewer, highway drain, or another drainage system; - to a combined sewer. - 47.
-It is, therefore, recommended that a condition be attached to any grant of planning permission requiring a surface water drainage scheme to be submitted that includes details of an investigation of the hierarchy of drainage options in the National Planning Practice Guidance.
+- 48. The application site is not located in an area that is at risk of flooding from pluvial or fluvial sources, according to Environment Agency mapping data.
+In accordance with the Framework and the National Planning Practice Guidance (NPPG), the site should be drained on a separate system with foul water draining to the public sewer and surface water draining in the most sustainable way. - 49.
+A drainage strategy has been submitted in support of the proposed development.
+This demonstrates that surface water will be directed to soakaways positioned within the driveway of each plot, whilst hard surfacing is to be permeable material such as preformed honeycomb celled panels or self draining precast concrete pavers.
+United Utilities have reviewed the drainage strategy and confirm that it is acceptable subject to a condition requiring the implementation of drainage scheme.